codefreak/codefreak-cloud-companion/README.md

 ### `GET /files/{filepath}`
 Allows downloading a file specified by `{filepath}`, e.g. `/files/main.c`.
-The will serve the workspace file (if it exists) with
+The will serve the workspace file (if it exists) with the one of the following mime-types:
+* `text/plain` for all textual files
+* The proper mime type for images (mime starts with `image/*`)
+* `application/octet-stream` for everything else

 ## Testing